Archery at the 2024 Summer Olympics – Qualification

 This article details the qualifying phase for archery at the 2024 Summer Olympics.
-The competition at these Games will comprise a total of 128 archers, with an equal distribution between men and women (64 per gender), coming from their respective NOCs; each is permitted to enter a maximum of six archers, three per gender.
-NOCs that qualify for a gender-based team recurve can select three members to form a squad, ensuring that each of them must compete in the individual recurve.
+The competition at these Games were to comprise a total of 128 archers, with an equal distribution between men and women (64 per gender), coming from their respective National Olympic Committees (NOCs); each was permitted to enter a maximum of six archers, three per gender.
+NOCs that qualified for a gender-based team recurve could select three members to form a squad, ensuring that each of them must compete in the individual recurve.

-Twelve slots are available for each gender in the team recurve events, with thirty-six individuals competing against each other through a team-based qualification pathway.
-While three tickets remain available at the final qualifying meet, the number of quota places at the Worlds has been reduced to three that climb the podium.
-The other five tickets will be assigned instead to the continental team champions from Europe, Asia, and the Americas, and to the top two teams vying for qualification through the world rankings after the final qualifying meet.
+Twelve slots were available for each gender in the team recurve events, with thirty-six individuals competing against each other through a team-based qualification pathway.
+While three tickets remained available at the final qualifying meet, the number of quota places at the Worlds had been reduced to three that climbed the podium.
+The other five tickets would be assigned instead to the continental team champions from Europe, Asia, and the Americas, and to the top two teams vying for qualification through the world rankings after the final qualifying meet.